mena-hub/flask/README.md

 > **Structured Logging**
 >
 >> Starting in `MongoDB 4.4`, **`mongod / mongosinstances` output all log messages in structured JSON format**.
-Log entries are written as a series of key-value pairs, where each key indicates a log message field type,such as “severity”, and each corresponding value records the associated logging information for that field type, such as “informational”. *Previously, log entries were output as plaintext*.
+Log entries are written as a series of key-value pairs, where each key indicates a log message field type, such as “severity”, and each corresponding value records the associated logging information for that field type, such as “informational”. *Previously, log entries were output as plaintext*.

 **Seguir leyendo**